 helping the most vulnerable people in DR Congo which account for 23% of the population.

-To introduce computer technology, Sciences, higher level mathematics, english language in primary and secondary school at College St. Pierre located in Kinzawu-Vuete, we propose to create an innovative educational special magnet schools that will combine a creative teaching environment using low level technology and a hands-on approach to challenge the youth of Kinzawu-Vuete in the Democratic Republic Congo.
+To introduce computer technology, Sciences, higher level mathematics, english language in primary and secondary school at College St. Pierre located in Kinzawu-Vuete, we propose to create an innovative educational special magnet schools that will combine a creative teaching environment using low level technology and a hands-on approach to challenge the youth of Kinzawu-Vuete in the Democratic Republic of Congo.

 Donate by credit card, debit card, online check or using your PayPal account.